WIN ONE OF 102 SCHOLARSHIPS OF UP TO $28,000

 WHAT IS THE NATIONAL ESSAY CONTEST?

 If you are a student in grades 10, 11, or 12 (Secondaire IV, Secondaire V, or Cégep in Quebec), you could win one of 102 scholarships to continue your studies completely or partially in French after high school!
-In total, $413,000 will be distributed between two categories: French first language and French second language.
+In total, $413,000 will be distributed between two categories: French as a first language and French as a second language.

 Enter the National Essay Contest for a chance to win a scholarship between $1,000 and $28,000 to study at one of our 16 partnering post-secondary institutions all over the country.
 It's your chance to invest in your future, en français!